 (D) Davis-Bacon Act, as amended (40 U.S.C.
 3141-3148).
-When required by Federal program legislation, all prime construction contracts in excess of \$2,000 awarded by non-Federal entities must include a provision for compliance with the Davis-Bacon Act (40 U.S.C.
-3141-3144, and 3146-3148) as supplemented by Department of Labor regulations (29 CFR Part 5.
+When required by Federal program legislation, all prime construction contracts in excess of \$2,000 awarded by non-Federal entities must include a provision for compli-ance with the Davis-Bacon Act (40 U.S.C. ance with the Davis-Bacon Act (40 U.S.C.
+3141-3144. and 3146-3148) as supplemented by Department of Labor regulations (20 GFR Part 5.
 "Labor Standards Provisions Applicable to Contracts Covering Federally Financed and Assisted Construction").
-In accordance with the statute, contractors must be required to pay wages to laborers and mechanics at a rate not less than the prevailing wages specified in a wage determination made by the Secretary of Labor.
+In accordance with the statute, contractors must be required to pay wages to laborers and mechanics at a rate not less than the prevailing chanics at a rate not less than the prevailing wages specified in a wage determination made by the Secretary of Labor.
 In addition, contractors must be required to pay wages not less than once a week.
-The non-Federal entity must place a copy of the current prevailing wage determination issued by the Department of Labor in each solicitation.
+The non-Federal entity must place a copy of the current prevailing wage determination issued by the Description. partment of Labor in each solicitation.
 The decision to award a contract or subcontract must be conditioned upon the acceptance of the wage determination.
-The non-Federal entity must report all suspected or reported violations to the Federal awarding agency.
+The non-Federal en-tity must report all suspected or reported violations to the Federal awarding agency. violations to the Federal awarding agency.
 The contracts must also include a provision for compliance with the Copeland "Anti-Kickback" Act (40 U.S.C.
-3145), as supplemented by Department of Labor regulations (29 CFR Part 3.
-"Contractors and Subcontractors on Public Building or Public Work Financed in Whole or in Part by Loans or Grants from the United States").
-The Act provides that each contractor or subrecipient must be prohibited from inducing, by any means, any person employed in the construction, completion, or repair of public work, to give up any part of the compensation to which he or she is otherwise entitled.
+3145), as supplemented by Department of Labor regulations (29 CFR Part 3, "Contractors and Sub-contractors on Public Building or Public Work Pinanced in Whole or in Part by Loans or Grants from the United States").
+The Act provides that each contractor or sub-recipient must be prohibited from inducing, by any means, any person employed in the construction, completion, or repair of public construction, completion, or repair of public work, to give up any part of the compensation to which he or she is otherwise entitled.
 The non-Federal entity must report all suspected or reported violations to the Federal awarding agency.